RobinBobin/simple-common-utils/README.md

 - formatError(error)

   Enumerates the fields of the given argument with `Object.entries()` and returns a string based on the result.
+Returns the given argument if it has no enumerable entries.

  - objectToArray()